Illustration Essay Outline Templates

 I. Introduction (1 paragraph)

-Thesis statement: [Clear statement of what you're illustrating with preview of main points]
+- Thesis statement: [Clear statement of what you're illustrating with a preview of the main points]

 II.
 Body Section 1: First Major Point (1-2 paragraphs)